Dermot Moran: Biography

 Dermot Moran was born in Stillorgan, Dublin, Ireland.
 He was educated at Oatlands College, primary and secondary schools where he specialised in the sciences, but was also active in debating in English and Irish.
 He was awarded the Higgins Gold Medal for Chemistry there in 1968, as well as the Institute of Chemists of Ireland Gold Medal for Chemistry in 1970.
 He is a published poet and was awarded the Irish Press New Irish Writing literary award for his poetry.
 Having studied mathematics, applied mathematics, physics and chemistry for the Leaving Certificate examination, he decided to study languages and literature in university.

 He entered University College Dublin in 1970 on the basis of a UCD entrance scholarship and completed his BA in 1973, graduating with a double first class honours degree in English and philosophy.
 He was the recipient of Wilmarth Lewis Scholarship to Yale University for graduate study.
 He graduated from Yale University with MA (1974), MPhil (1976) and PhD (1986) degrees in philosophy.
 He then returned to Ireland to take up a post at Queen's University of Belfast.
 He taught at Queen's Belfast from 1979 to 1982, and then moved to a permanent lectureship in St Patrick's College Maynooth, then a Recognised College of the National University of Ireland.

 In 1989, he was appointed to the chair of philosophy (metaphysics and logic) at University College Dublin.
 In 1992–1993, he was a visiting professor at Connecticut College, and in fall 2003 and spring 2006 he was Lynette S. Autry Professor of Humanities at Rice University.
-In 2007 he was visiting professor at Northwestern University, Evanston, Illinois.
-He is a visiting professor in other institutions around the world, including Sorbonne, University at Albany, SUNY, Catholic University of Leuven, Trinity College Dublin, and Ludwig Maximilian University of Munich.
+In 2007, he was visiting professor at Northwestern University, Evanston, Illinois.
+He is a visiting professor in other institutions around the world, including Sorbonne, University at Albany, SUNY, Catholic University of Leuven, Trinity College Dublin, and LMU Munich.

 He has been an elected member of the Royal Irish Academy since March 2003, and was awarded the Royal Irish Academy Gold Medal in the Humanities in 2012.
 He has been involved in the Fédération Internationale des Sociétés de Philosophie, the highest non-governmental world organisation for philosophy, since the 1980s.

-He is the Founding Editor of International Journal of Philosophical Studies, founded in 1993 and published by Routledge, and co-editor of Contributions to Phenomenology book series, published by Springer.
+He is the founding editor of International Journal of Philosophical Studies, founded in 1993 and published by Routledge, and co-editor of Contributions to Phenomenology book series, published by Springer.

 His monograph, Introduction to Phenomenology was awarded the Edward Goodwin Ballard Prize in Phenomenology (2001) and was translated into Chinese and Persian.
 Moran served both as president of the programme committee for the 23rd World Congress of Philosophy which took place in Athens from 4 to 10 August 2013, and as president of the 24th World Congress of Philosophy which took place in Beijing from 13 to 20 August 2018.

-In 2010 he was guest professor at the Chinese University of Hong Kong for the Edwin Cheng Foundation Summer School in Phenomenology.
+In 2010, he was guest professor at the Chinese University of Hong Kong for the Edwin Cheng Foundation Summer School in Phenomenology.